therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 ## Security Posture

-SAIOS does not use cryptographic encryption.
+SAIHV does not use cryptographic encryption.

 Instead, it applies a **zero-trust conversational design principle**: